return to Natural Dog Health Remedies

 Treating Mild Acute Diarrhea in Dogs

-If your dog has mild acute diarrhea but does not show any of the above listed dangerous signs and symptoms, a simple liquid fast for the first 24 to 48 hours will be sufficient treatment.
 To avoid dehydration, make sure that your dog drinks a lot of water.
 One way to ensure your dog has sufficient water intake is to feed her a vegetable broth.
 Make the broth using vegetables, meat, and rice, but feed only the liquid part to the dog several times a day.

 If the condition is more severe, then try giving your dog slippery elm.

 Slippery elm is THE herbal choice for diarrhea.
 It soothes and protects the mucuous membranes and contains precious nutrients.
-The powdered form of slippery elm is available in many health food stores, and it is advisable to keep some in our first-aid kit as it comes in handy for diarrhea treatment.

-Treating Chronic Diarrhea in Dogs
+Treating Dogs with Chronic Diarrhea

 Preventing Diarrhea in Dogs

 Diarrhea is not pleasant for both you and your dog, to say the least.
-To prevent episodes of diarrhea occurring in your dog, here are a few suggestions:
+To prevent episodes of diarrhea from occurring in your dog, here are a few suggestions:

 • Feed your dog a well-balanced all natural diet with all the essential natural supplements such as vitamins, minerals and enzymes.